John Erskine, Earl of Mar (1675–1732): Influence of Daniel Defoe's revisions

-Exile
+Exile and contemporary legacy

-Mar subsequently joined the Pretender at Fetteresso.
-Facing challenging circumstances, both Mar and the Prince sought refuge in France, where Mar would spend the rest of his life.
-In recognition of his commitment to the Jacobite cause, the Parliament issued a Writ of Attainder for treason against Mar in 1716.
-This legal action, reflective of the turbulent political times, remained in effect until it was posthumously reversed in 1824.
-Demonstrating his continued influence and leadership within the Jacobite movement, Mar was appointed as the Jacobite Secretary of State in March 1716, succeeding Henry St John in this significant role.
+Mar joined forces James Edward at Fetteresso but was unsuccessful in attaining victory for the Jacobites.
+Facing challenging circumstances, Mar sought refuge in France, where Mar would remain until his death.
+In response to Mar's involvement in the Jacobite cause, the Parliament issued a Writ of Attainder for treason against Mar in 1716.
+This legal action remained in effect until it was posthumously reversed in 1824.
+Demonstrating continued influence within the Jacobite movement, Mar was appointed as the Jacobite Secretary of State in March 1716, succeeding Henry St John.

-John Erskine, 6th/23rd Earl of Mar, recognized for his significant contributions to politics, architecture, and urban planning, was a visionary leader and a creative thinker.
+John Erskine, the Sixth Earl of Mar is recognized for his significant contributions to politics, architecture, and urban planning.
 Bestowed with the Jacobite title of Duke of Mar in 1716 by James III and VIII, he was a pivotal figure during a transformative era in British history.
 Created Duke of Mar, Marquess Erskine or Marquess of Stirling, Earl of Kildrummie, Viscount of Garioch, and Lord Alloa, Ferriton and Forrest in the notional Peerage of Scotland in 1715, his titles reflected his esteemed status.
-Despite the attainder by the government of the Hanoverian George I in the following year, his influence and recognition persisted within Jacobite circles.
+Despite the attainder by the government of the Hanoverian King George I in the following year, his influence and recognition persisted within Jacobite circles.

-Further elevating his stature, he was also created Earl of Mar in the Peerage of England in 1717 and Duke of Mar in the Peerage of Ireland in 1722.
-Although these titles, with an ordinary remainder to heirs male of the body, became extinct after his son's death in 1766, his legacy endured through his other titles and contributions.
-In 1824, the Mar Peerage Restoration Act was passed by the Parliament of the United Kingdom to restore the title of Earl of Mar to the successors of John Erskine, who had been attainted following the Jacobite uprising of 1715.
+He was declared as the Earl of Mar in the Peerage of England in 1717 and Duke of Mar in the Peerage of Ireland in 1722.
+Although these titles became extinct after his son's death in 1766, his legacy endured through his other titles and contributions.
+In 1824, the Mar Peerage Restoration Act was passed by the Parliament of the United Kingdom to restore the title of Earl of Mar to the successors of John Erskine, whose public perception had been harmed following the Jacobite uprising of 1715.